supertokens/blog/content/how-to-deploy-supertokens-with-react-nodejs-express-on-vercel/index.md

 ---
-title: How to deploy SuperTokens with react + nodejs express on Vercel
+title: How to deploy SuperTokens with React and NodeJS on Vercel
 date: "2022-04-14"
-description: "This tutorial wil guide you on how to add SuperTokens to react + express app deployed on Vercel"
+description: "This tutorial wil guide you on how to add SuperTokens to a React and Express app deployed on Vercel"
-cover: "adding-social-login-to-your-website-with-superTokens.png"
+cover: "TODO.png"
 category: "programming"
 author: "SuperTokens Team"
 ---

 Have you ever considered implementing easy and safe authentication on your web application at no cost?
 Have you considered integrating authentication with minimal or no initial environment setup?
 Then hang on for the next 10 minutes.

-In this tutorial, you’ll learn how to add a social login + email password authentication to your React- Nodejs applications using SuperTokens and deploy the application on Vercel.
+In this tutorial, you’ll learn how to add SuperTokens authentication to your React and NodeJS application and deploy it on Vercel.

 ## What is SuperTokens

-SuperTokens is a developer's first open-source flexible alternative to Firebase, AWS Cognito, and Auth0.
+[SuperTokens](https://supertokens.com) is a developer first, open-source, flexible alternative to Firebase, AWS Cognito, and Auth0.
 SuperTokens allow you to add secure authentication to your web application in minutes with a prebuilt UI that you can easily customize.

 ## Why use SuperTokens

-SuperTokens has lots of amazing features that make it the best authentication service for your web application.
+SuperTokens has lots of amazing features:

 * **Pre-built UI**: SuperTokens has pre-built Sign up / sign-in forms (via our frontend SDK) that can be embedded on your website natively.
-* **Feature segmentation:** with SuperTokens, you can pick only the features you need and see docs relevant to your use case (we call it ‘recipes’)
+* **Feature segmentation:** With SuperTokens, you can pick only the features you need and see docs relevant to your use case (we call it "recipes")
-* **Simple data model:** SuperTokens has a modular structure that allows you to add database tables with fewer configurations.
+* **Priced for startups:** SuperTokens has a generous limit and pricing for our managed service, and it's free for self-hosted.
-* **Priced for startups:** Supertokend has a generous limit and pricing for our managed service, and it's free forever for self-hosted.
+* **Integrate with any service:** You can set up your own content delivery service (e.g., SMS or email).
-* **Integrate with any service:** You can set up your content delivery service (e.g., SMS or email) for free.
+* **Secure**: Aside from login security, SuperTokens provides out of the box session security using `HttpOnly` cookies and `anti-CSRF` tokens.
+It also implements advanced token rotation techniques to detect against session hijacking.

 ## What is Vercel